Remember when all you needed was a keyword and a keyboard?

 We started from search and got smarter.
 Our results outperform our initial goals more often than not.
 We’ve added team members who have been working in media planning, in traditional advertising, and in publishing, and incorporated their knowledge base across the company.
 With decades of combined years of digital media experience, we have a pretty broad understanding of the world outside of the keyword and the keyboard.

 I’m thrilled to celebrate a 10-year anniversary with the best and brightest in the industry.
-So, what’s next for Nina Hale, Inc.?
+So, what’s next?
 We’ll let the data lead the way for another decade.